-Watch this video for a “What is BIM” that even your Grandma could understand!:
+Here’s a “What is BIM” story that even your Grandma could understand!:

 When I was at school… my technology teacher Mr Ormrod taught me all about the benefits of building prototypes.
 I learnt that building something quickly at low cost before actually building it at full scale would save time and money.

 In most other industries, such as manufacturing cars or phones, they make many prototypes all built and rebuilt to perfection before production is even started.

 However, I chose to work in the construction industry. 😆

 Unfortunately, building smaller construction mockups just does not give us all the necessary information for full scale real life projects.

 In our design and construction industry we rarely get the luxury to build full scale prototypes – every project is unique and we build them at full scale cost – including the cost of all mistakes and rework.

 Since our projects are much bigger and take too long for us to consider full scale prototypes this can has meant that our projects can cost 30% (or even more) more than they should!